iitrabhi/documentation/_doc/1_introduction.rst

 Mark down is a text formatting language, which is being widely in online articles.
 Mark Text is a mark down editor.
 This renders the text beautifully according to corresponding markdown format while typing it.
 Install it with default options.

 So far, we installed all the required modules that necessary to develop documentation.
-Please refer to ``_doc/README.md`` directory for the documentation process using Sphinx.
+Please refer to ``Sphinx Documentation`` section.